 Funded students will be required to participate in NAU’s Undergraduate Symposium in late April.

-Recipients will also be required to submit a final report and reflection within 30 days of completion of the project but no later than December 31 for fall projects and June 1 for spring projects.
+Recipients will also be required to submit a feedback form within 30 days of completion of the project but no later than June 30 for fall recipients and December 10 for spring recipients.